• Home

 • Avoid intense workouts, swimming pools, and saunas during the healing period.

 Be honest about your skin type, history of hyperpigmentation, and any allergies during your consultation.
-Some skin types may require extra precautions.
+Some skin types may require extra precautions, especially if you’re considering permanent makeup for hyperpigmentation correction.

 Patch tests can help identify whether you’re at risk of hyperpigmentation from a particular pigment or procedure.